-- Be clear and precise about what knowledge or skills you want each student, or group of students, to learn, using formative assessments alongside the school curriculum and the teacher's medium and long term planning to guide this. - Carefully plan how you are going to teach this, and plan activities that will help pupils to process and make sense of the new information. - Do the 'so why?' test.
-Activities must be designed to facilitate learning, not keep students busy.
+- Be clear and precise about what knowledge or skills you want each pupil or group of pupils, to learn, using formative assessments alongside the school curriculum and the teacher's medium and long term planning to guide this. - Carefully plan how you are going to teach this, and plan activities that will help pupils to process and make sense of the new information. - Use Rosenshine's Principles of instruction; - Principles of Instruction: Research-Based Strategies That All Teachers Should Know, by Barak Rosenshine; American Educator Vol. 36, No. 1, Spring 2012, AFT (teachertoolkit.co.uk) - Do the 'so why?' test.
+Activities must be designed to facilitate learning, not just to keep children busy.